 The Conservation Commission focuses on doing Conservation the Idaho Way - voluntary stewardship vs. regulatory mandates.
 We promote responsible stewardship by providing assistance and support for conservation projects on private lands.
 Proactive, non-regulatory projects are beneficial because they address issues of concern and can help avoid costly lawsuits and onerous regulations.

 Conservation the Idaho Way dates back to the Dust Bowl in the 1930s.
 In 1939, the Idaho Legislature established a bottom-up approach to voluntary conservation, and today, local people still lead conservation efforts.

-The Conservation Commission and our partners - local soil and water conservation districts (districts), the USDA Natural Resources Conservation Service (NRCS), and others - combine effort to assist farmers and ranchers engaged in voluntary stewardship activities.
+The Conservation Commission and our partners - local conservation districts (districts), the USDA Natural Resources Conservation Service (NRCS), and others - combine efforts to assist farmers and ranchers engaged in voluntary stewardship activities.
 Together, we are the heartbeat of voluntary conservation in Idaho.

 In addition, we provide incentive programs and technical assistance to promote and support Conservation the Idaho Way.
 With a staff of 16 full time employees located around the state, we work with the Idaho Department of Environmental Quality to create voluntary Agricultural and Grazing Implementation Plans on Idaho’s 303(d) listed waterways.
 Our plans integrate the use of a variety of best management practices to reduce pollutant loads and safeguard water quality.

-While we began working 75 years ago to reduce soil erosion, our efforts now include soil, water, plants, air, and wildlife conservation activities.
+While we began working over 75 years ago to reduce soil erosion, our efforts now include soil, water, plants, air, and wildlife conservation activities.